haxsaw/actuator/Tutorial.md

 will yield a NameError exception saying that "SingleOpenstackServer" is not defined.

 This is where context expressions come in.
-Every time a component in a model is processed by Actuator, a processing context is created.
+Every time a component in a model is processed by Actuator (be it a resource or some other component), a processing context is created.
 The _context_ wraps up:

 - the instance of the model the component is part of,
 - the component itself,